kiwicampus/2025-Integration-Test/README.md

 # **Project Description**
 This project is a simply dev-container to read previous recorded `ros2 bag` and perform actions over the published topics.
 You'll get some `ros2 bag` and the code-bone of some nodes that you'll complete in order to achieve some specific task.
 This project is to validate the knowledge of new candidates which are applying for a roll in the AI&Robotics team, we'll evaluate concepts and basics of ROS2, docker, Python, C++, Git, LinuxOS, programming order and style, among others.

+<span style="color:red;font-weight: bold;"> By downloading the rosbags, you agree not to share them and to remove them from any device once the test is finished.</span>

 <br />

 ---